Rajniy/AI-Fitness-Trainer/README.md

        .venv\Scripts\activate    # For Windows
        source .venv/bin/activate # For macOS/Linux

-3.Install Required Packages
+3. Install Required Packages

         pip install opencv-python face_recognition mediapipe numpy

-4.Run the Project
+4. Run the Project

         python Main.py

-5.📷 Preparing Face Database
+5. Preparing Face Database
    When you run the project for the first time:
    1.You'll be prompted to enter your name
    2.The system will:
    - Create a folder for your images
    - Guide you through capturing training images
    - Store these for future recognition

-6.Usage Instructions
+6. Usage Instructions
    1. The system will:
    - Recognize your face (if trained)
    - Track your left arm for bicep curls
    - Count a rep when your elbow angle drops below 36°
    2. Controls:
    - Spacebar: Toggle continuous image capture (during training)
    - 'q': Quit the application